 Use an app to track what you’ve drunk in real time or create a simple calendar that logs the details of your drinking—what you drank, how much, when and where, plus any consequences or other details.
 This can teach you more about your behaviors around drinking and help you change them.

 For many people, cutting down on booze means a clearer head, more energy, and weight loss, all of which can beget healthier choices.
 Keeping all the positives in mind will motivate you to stick with it.

-4. Enjoy alcohol in moderation.
+4. Enjoy it in moderation.

-As long as you’re not someone battling alcohol dependence, learn to party sensibly.
+As long as you’re not battling alcohol dependence, learn to party sensibly.
 Avoid the trap of depriving yourself so completely that you eventually break and end up overdoing it, by occasionally enjoying a drink or two.